opensafely-core/ehrql/docs/quick-start.md

-There are 3 components that need to be added to a project to use Databuilder.
+There are 3 components that need to be added to a project to use ehrQL.
 These are:

 1. Add ehrQL to a `project.yaml`
 2. Add a Dataset definition
 3. Specify a dummy data file.

 ### Adding to project.yaml
-The `project.yaml` below is a minimal example that only runs Data Builder.
+The `project.yaml` below is a minimal example that only runs ehrQL.

 We define an action, in this case, `generate_dataset` with specific configuration.
 There is more information on projects here - which are common to all OpenSAFELY